jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 ![Capybara 1](my-2025-year-in-review-88.jpg)

-We were aloud in and to interact with them, to feed them cabbage and carefully pet them.
+We were allowed in and to interact with them, to feed them cabbage and carefully pet them.
 Very interesting creatues and it's been our inside joke for a very long time, so really cool to see capybaras in real life!

-And after a lot of swimming and diving with our swimming goggles, hunting for shells, jumping in the waves and playing in the sand, soon the first sea adventure was nearly done and it was time to go back to Plovdiv for a while.
+And after a lot of swimming and diving with our swimming goggles, "hunting" for shells, jumping in the waves and playing in the sand, soon the first sea adventure was nearly done and it was time to go back to Plovdiv for a while.

 **Plovdiv**